jsueprez/blockchain-developer-bootcamp-final-project/README.md

 - `contracts`: Smart contracts that are deployed in the Rinkeby testnet.
 - `migrations`: Migration files for deploying contracts in `contracts` directory.
 - `test`: Tests for smart contracts.

+## TODO
+### Smart contract
+1. Update baseURI
+2. Implement/check how tokenURI is added to the mint

+### FrontEnd
+1. Check code for mint button
+2. Interact with Metamask
+3. Message when minted
+4. Update frontend according to the collection(tokens left for e.g)
+### IPFS
+1. Select some IMages
+2. check how to use a json generator
+3. Upload images to the ipfs
+4. Upload json to the ipfs